NCMoseley/ExpressPassport/README.md

 ## Installation

-You need to add a config file to the root directory.
+You need to add a **config.js** file to the root directory.
 Never push this file to a public repo, this will contain the secret for your hash creation.
 Your config file should include the following:

 ```
 module.exports = {